-Arshan Standard Time (AST)
+Arshan Standard Time AST

-Prior to the creation of Arshan Standard Time, the colonists of DeArshin and Newearth struggled to find a balance between the traditional AD timekeeping they knew, and the orbital seasons and rotations of their respective planets.
+Prior to the creation of Arshan Standard Time, the colonists of Navos and Newearth struggled to find a balance between the traditional AD timekeeping they knew, and the orbital seasons and rotations of their respective planets.

-Arshan years last 304 Arshan days (367 24-hour days following traditional time keeping), with a leap year to extend the calendar by two days, every five years.
+Arshan years last 304 Arshan days (367 24-hour days following traditional timekeeping), with a leap year to extend the calendar by two days, every five years.
 Each year has 8 months, each equaling 38 days in length, with the exception of November, which has 40 days during leap years.

-As a calendar intended for universal use by a space faring nation, seasons do not exist in Arshan Standard Time.
-Instead, seasons are tracked on a per-planet basis.
+As a calendar intended for universal use by a space-faring nation, seasons do not exist in Arshan Standard Time.
+Instead, seasons are tracked on a per planet basis.

 Month names are copied over from the traditional Gregorian calendar, with four of the months removed (March, June, September, December).
 This allows an Arshan year to be evenly divided among eight months with 38 days each, for a more consistent calendar.
 During leap years, the last month of the year (November) has 40 days.
 The eight months are as follows: